Click Agent for Salesforce for version 11.0 release notes.

 External Routing for Digital Channels

-Agent for Salesforce chats and cases will be routed by NICE inContact and delivered to the Agent for Salesforce Omni-Channel widget for handling.
+When configured, Agent for Salesforce chats and cases are routed by NICE inContact and delivered to the Salesforce Omni-Channel widget for handling.

-Government cloud users will be able to leverage Agent for Salesforce.
+Government cloud users can leverage Agent for Salesforce.